 Go to the Properties pane for more changes.
-Working with Progress is very similar to working with Timer.
-Nevertheless, Progress will not show the amount of time passed to the viewer.
+Basically, working with Progress is very similar to working with Timer.
+However, Progress will not show the amount of time passed to the viewer.
 It can only be seen in the Properties pane.

 Adding Events and Actions for Timer

 In addition to the default Events and Actions that provided by ActivePresenter, Animated Timer has its own Events and Actions.
-Use these Events and Actions to make the Animated Timer interact with the slide
+So, use these Events and Actions to make the Animated Timer interact with the slide.

 In order to add events for Animated Timer, take the following steps:

 Step 1: Go to the Interactivity tab (6) in the Properties pane.

 Step 2: Expand the Events – Actions (7) section.

 Step 3: Hover the mouse over the Animated Timer title and click the Add Event button (8).
 Next, select one out of 8 available events from the pop-up menu.

 Animated Timer has one new event called On Timer Complete, which occurs when the Timer finishes.

 For instance, if you create a quiz and you want to show the answer when time’s up, use the One Timer Complete event and choose suitable action.